andrewcumming/phys512/_sources/hw1.md

 2. **Interpolation and thermodynamics**

 Interpolation can be tricky in thermodynamics, where there are particular requirements on derivatives that need to be satisfied.
-We'll illustrate that in this question by looking at an ideal gas in a range of temperatures and densities appropriate for Earth's atmosphere.
+We'll investigate that in this question by looking at an ideal gas in a range of temperatures and densities appropriate for Earth's atmosphere.
 The pressure and entropy per particle of an ideal gas are given by

 $$P = nk_BT, \hspace{1cm} S = k_B \left({5\over 2}-\ln \left({n\over n_Q} \right) \right)$$